-This seems to have been amplified by the pandemic and virtual working with back-to-back Zoom meetings being scheduled.
+This seems to have been amplified by virtual and hybrid working with back-to-back Zoom or Teams meetings being scheduled.
 This seems to be more about losing control of the diary than losing control of time itself.
 It is more about being so busy and reacting to external factors and it is time for us to step back and break this unproductive cycle.

 The challenge is not to manage time, but to manage ourselves.Dr Stephen R Covey (author of the Seven Habits of Highly Effective People)